Trends In Cross-Border Payments

 - $0.8 trillion: Consumer-to-Consumer (C2C), including remittance payments.

 Although many new players are trying to change the nature of the whole cross-border payments market, most of them are concentrating their efforts on low-value B2B, C2B, and B2C transactions.
-Driven by higher financial inclusion, increased trade with emerging markets, and changing consumer behaviour, these low-value levels of transactions create the highest disruption potentials but are not sufficiently offered by traditional payment service providers and banks at present.
+Driven by higher financial inclusion, increased trade with emerging markets, and changing consumer behaviour, these low-value levels of transactions create the highest disruption potential but are not sufficiently offered by traditional payment service providers and banks at present.

 Boost in global cross-border electronic commerce